pyrodex/homelab-inventory/README.md

 ### Database

 The application uses SQLite by default, stored in the `data/` directory.
 The database is automatically created on first run.

+**Schema management (migrations):**
+- Database creation for a brand-new environment is automatic (`db.create_all()` on first run).
+- Ongoing schema changes should be applied with Flask-Migrate/Alembic (`flask db upgrade`).
+Runtime ad-hoc ALTER TABLEs have been removed to avoid drift and race conditions.
+- Keep migration scripts under `backend/migrations/versions/` and run `flask db migrate -m "..."` after model changes.

 **Database Migrations:**
 - The project uses Flask-Migrate for schema versioning